I know to some people, LUSH is the happiest place since Disney World. The staff are happy, helpful and it’s smells delicious what’s not to like?

 The staff in Lush always seem to be the best of friends.
-Like at my work, only around 50% of the staff get on and 5% are friends outside of work.
 I always seem to get caught up in the staff’s inside jokes.
-Maybe it’s just because i can be incredible awkward, but i really don’t care about the hilarious antics you and your co-workers got up to before the shop opened.
+Maybe it’s just because i can be incredible awkward, but I really don’t care about the hilarious antics you and your co-workers got up to before the shop opens.

 It takes a year to pay